 Geoff Stirling teaches American History at Fictional University in Fictiontown, Massachusetts.
 Example Hist Lit Fic is his third novel.

 This blurb spends little time trying to describe the plot or characters.
-It spends no time at all trying to sell the book to Joe Everyreader.
+It spends no time at all trying to sell the book to Joe Every reader.
 It informs us about the book’s historical context and suggests the reader will value its historical accuracy and well-crafted prose.
 Probably, this is neither light nor easy reading; readers of popular books may find it too sophisticated for their palettes.
 But for those who enjoy a deep dive into history or literature, the description will be enticing.
-Implied is a certain integrity; the author is not trying to sell millions of books.
+Implied is unquestionable integrity; the author is not trying to sell millions of books.
 His obvious goal is to present this book to those readers who will most appreciate it.
-The testimonials are of particular value here because they are offered by credentialed, respected sources.
-Rather than offer fluffy praise for “a great book,” their remarks address specific strengths that are likely to appeal to the reader.
-The comments suggest that this book is valuable and important.
+The testimonials are of particular value here because credentialed, respected sources offer them.
+Rather than provide fluffy praise for “a great book,” their remarks address specific strengths that are likely to appeal to the reader.
+The comments suggest that this book is valuable and essential.

 Back Cover Blurbs: Memoir and Biography